fabioskb/changes/youdl.md

 ## v2.0.1 (2022/02/16)
 * Clean code
-* Added description in the ToolTip of the search results list when selecting an item in the list with the mouse.
+* Added description in the ToolTip of the search results list when selecting an item in the list with the mouse (channel, duration, views and publish_time).
 * Added deselect an item (if selected) in the search list.
 * Added Night Mode automatically activated if current system time is between 18:00 and 5:00.